Directed by: Charles McCrann

 Of course, their parents are killed and they end up finding the two fishermen and the girlfriend.
-(These folks couldn’t have been too good of parents if they let a retarded boy carry around a big, pink dildo, so I’m not too sad that they got killed.)
+(These folks couldn’t have been too good of parents if they let an obviously mentally-challenged boy carry around a big, pink dildo, so I’m not too sad that they got killed.)
 They all drive around looking for the parents while treating the girl, who is obviously about 18, as if she was about 10, singing “Old McDonald” to keep her entertained.
 (Maybe it’s more for the sake of the brother, but it’s still kind of funny.)
 Then, suddenly ZOMBIES!!

 Oh yeah.
 Remember John Saxon-esque and his buddy?
 They’re now trying to figure out what’s going on since they can’t get ahold of the drunk pilot.
 They take off into the woods, looking for the “hippies” (aka, pot growers).

-Things get really interesting when our little band of “heroes” meet up with an anti-government hoarder of guns and P-rations.
+Things get really interesting when our little band of “heroes” meets up with an anti-government hoarder of guns and P-rations.
 He’s against taking them in because the leader of the little crew is a government man and he’s on the side of the marijuana growers.
 “I got no beef with them.
 They wouldn’t attack me.”

 Ok.
 I’m totally lying.
 It doesn’t get interesting here.
 It just gets a bit more anti-establishment.
 The crazy guy gets killed and the rest run off, eventually running into Sexon-esque and his buddy.
 Of course, these guys want to get rid of any evidence of evil-doings on the part of the government.
 They take everyone prisoner and things just get worse, of course.
 There’s a gunfight, zombie killin’s and, of course, a big ol’ climax involving all of the government folks getting taken out either by zombies or our hero.

 After that, our hero quits his job with a quick aside to his secretary: “You’re the one thing I’m gonna miss about this job.”
 Then he kisses her, non-romantically, on the lips.
 Huh.
-I don’t think anyone has ever kissed their secretary in such a friendly manner without it being a “I’m cheating on my wife” kiss.
+I don’t think anyone has ever kissed their secretary in such a friendly manner without it being an “I’m cheating on my wife” kiss.
 I’m not for it.